sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 <img src="assets/horizonalline.png"/>

 **5: client_id:**<br>
-Only required if the secret is generated by from Sigma > `Administration` > `APIs & Embed Secrets` (as shown above in item 3).
-When a embed_secret is created from the Account page, a client_id is not created or required:
+This is only required if the secret is generated from Sigma via `Administration` > `APIs & Embed Secrets` (as demonstrated in item 3 above).
+When an embed_secret is created from the Account page, a client_id is neither generated nor required.

 <img src="assets/pua4.png" width="800"/>